yosemitebandit/vebsite/content/notes/numerical-analysis-with-herbie.md

 +++

-Saw this neat project, [Herbie](http://herbie.uwplse.org/), a tool that uses heuristic searches to find more numerically stable formulae.
+Saw this neat project, [Herbie](http://herbie.uwplse.org/), a tool that uses heuristic searches to find more numerically stable formulae for use in floating point math.

 <!--more-->